Healthy Homes Assessment Melling

 Melling Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory to all Melling and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory throughout Melling and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and private landlords are required to ensure their rental properties conform with the Healthy Homes Standard within 90 days of a new, renewed , or altered tenant.
+• Property managers and private landlords have to make sure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

 Starting 1 July 2023